MontrealAI/AGI-Agent-v0/README.md

 - Shift from a simple majority-vote system to a time-locked, multi-sig governance with advanced proposal staging.

-- Provide Agents with a “Business Council” seat: 5% of ```$DEV.AGI``` supply is staked on behalf of AGI Agents to let them co-vote on expansions and budgeting.
+- Provide AGI Agents with a “Business Council” seat: 5% of ```$DEV.AGI``` supply is staked on behalf of AGI Agents to let them co-vote on expansions and budgeting.

 **B. AGI Agent-Level Changes**